 which conforms to the specification of the application

 (do not worry about the DTD yet).
-You should
+For the first example, you should

 represent all the information using elements rather than

-demonstrate each of different structures which are allowed.
+demonstrate each of different structures which are allowed by the specification.

 Remember to include the XML declaration